 To use the directory, users must first create a project brief, then Globality will use artificial intelligence, trade experts, and algorithms to connect your company with service providers who have already been vetted.

 This site does such a practical resource for both large companies looking to partner with smaller companies, and vice versa, since it does so much of the work for you.
 The matching technology used by Globality is known for its effective results.

 The International Business Directory homepage lists dozens of international business categories and regions, and allows you to search based on either option.

-So, for example, you could search for businesses in the Caribbean or Central America, or you could search for science and nature businesses, retail and consumer trade businesses, import and export businesses, etc. If you know the exact region and business category that you are looking for, this site could be a wonderful tool for you.
+So, for example, you could search for businesses in the Caribbean or Central America, or you could search for science and nature businesses, retail and consumer trade businesses, import and export businesses, etc. If you know the exact region and business category you’re looking for, this site could be a wonderful tool.